Mark White (Texas politician): Early roles in state government

 White served as the state's assistant attorney general from 1966 to 1969.
 He later returned to Houston to begin private practice.
 By 1972, he was working for the Joe Reynolds firm in Houston.
-White was interested in serving state government again and upon the election of Dolph Briscoe to the Governor's Mansion.
+White became interested in state government again upon the election of Dolph Briscoe to the Governor's Mansion in 1972.

 Texas Secretary of State

 In 1973, White was appointed as Texas Secretary of State under Governor Briscoe and also served in the 36th Infantry Division of the Texas National Guard.

 Briscoe explained on his appointment of White as the 74th Texas Secretary of State: "When I began to consider candidates for secretary of state, I realized that it was crucial to appoint someone with legal training who shared my political views and who was loyal, energetic, and personable," Briscoe wrote in his memoirs.
 "Mark was a brilliant and ambitious young lawyer as well as an extremely personable young man.
 I felt that he would make an excellent secretary of state."
 Briscoe asked White to come to Austin.
 But White, Briscoe later recalled, thought the conversation would be about serving in the secretary's office and not actually being secretary and was "shocked" to be chosen for the office.